-22.2 HOW TO OPERATE SSB IN SPLIT MODE
+24.2 HOW TO OPERATE SSB IN SPLIT MODE

 Many DXpeditions prefer to operate in split mode, where they transmit on one frequency, but listen on another, up or down a few kilohertz.
 To do this in SmartSDR, you must add a second Slice Receiver to the Panadapter to use as your secondary frequency.
-To add a slice, click the SPLIT in the slice to the Panadapter to use as your secondary frequency.
-To add a slice, click the slice in the slice receiver.
+To add a slice, click the SPLIT in the slice receiver.
 A second slice receiver will be added.
 Your Panadapter display should look like this: